leeboardtools/gnucashjgnash/Notes.md

-# To Think About

-# Ideas
- - Decimate the historical quotes to say the last one for each month (or week) for anything over a year old.

-# Other Stuff

 # Other Ideas for jGnash Plugins
 - Accounts that displays number of shares.
 - Graph that lets you see account balances at an interactive date slider.
+Watch your income/debt grow over time...

 # Next Up
-- Scheduled transactions
 - Add display of warnings.